danielpowell4/react-notes/README.md

 * Data persistence through node's json-server and a root/db.json file
 * partial and pipe in src/lib/utils

+## Note on testing and dev strategy
-## See tests pass The helper functions in this application were built with TDD using Jest.
+* The helper functions in this application were built with TDD using Jest.
 Find the todoHelpers, utils, and tests in /src/lib
+* All components are being checked with snapshots and propTypes

-Run them from the command line with npm test
+Run the test suite locally from the command line with `npm test`